-- Larger than six millimeters
+- Is larger than six millimeters

-- Itches or bleeds
+- Itches and bleeds

-- Rapidly changes in color, size or shape
+- Changes color, size or shape

 - Has multiple colors

 - Is located where it can’t be easily monitored, such as on the scalp

 Mole removal, whatever method is used, is a simple outpatient procedure.
 If the mole is cut out, there may be a couple stitches.
 Otherwise, freezing and burning will merit little more than a bandage to cover the mole until it peels off.
 A small blister can develop around the mole when liquid nitrogen is used.
 Unless the mole is in a spot where it is touched or rubbed, there really isn’t any recovery with their removal.

 Will mole removal leave a scar?